Issued at 1225 PM PST Wed Dec 6 2023

 Afterward, chances for light showers last through late Thursday.

 Dry weather lasts through the rest of the forecast with cold

 temperatures over the weekend before a warming trend next week.

 The factors of sailing weather

-There are essentially two factors, the gradient which is barometric pressure differences and inland heating in the Sacramento Valley which is what drives our Summer wind which is typically the strongest.
+San Francisco sailing involves essentially two factors, the gradient wind which is barometric pressure differences and inland heating in the Sacramento Valley which is what drives our Summer wind which is typically the strongest.

 In winter the winds tend to be lighter and come from varying directions.
 The big winds come with storm fronts and strong gradients that often are a part of winter storms.
 Gradients are the lines on the image above.
 When they are close together, there is more wind.
 It sometimes is referred to by the weather guys as pressure wind.
 But most often there is little barometric pressure difference over large areas , so there is little gradient wind.
 The central valley is no warmer than the coastal areas so there is no wind at all from that factor.

-San Francis Bay currents are driven by tides, but because such a tremendous amount of water comprising all of San Francisc0 Bay and the delta must push through the narrow Golden Gate the currents can be very strong–often up to 3 knots So when we plan our sailing tours and charters, we take these currents into account.
+San Francisco Bay currents are driven by tides, but because such a tremendous amount of water comprising all of San Francisco Bay and the delta must push through the narrow Golden Gate the currents can be very strong–often up to 3 knots So when we plan our sailing tours and charters, we take these currents into account.

 Gentle Storm II moves through the water at between 6-8 kts.
-But moving upwind f our target is directly upwind, since we have to sail off about 45 degrees we only make about 3 knots towards that target.
+But into the current, if our target is directly upwind, we have to sail off about 45 degrees we only make about 3 knots towards that target.
 So on a day when we have an incoming tide , or flood, at 3 kts and we are trying to get to the bridge, it becomes a very slow process.
 But on the opposite tide, we fly out, but get back slowly.